andyvuong/dev-environment/README.md

 This repository serves as guide to setting up a developent environment with Vagrant.
 It also provides custom vagrantfiles and setup scripts for vagrant instances.
 To contribute your own development environment setup, please see the contributing section below.

+#### Motivation
+Developing locally on multiple projects can clutter your workspace.
+Collaborating with others on the same project requires the use of the same dependecies in order to ensure a smooth workflow.
+Vagrant helps solves this by providing an easy provisioning system that keeps your local machine clean and promotes consistency among your developers.

 ## Setting up Vagrant

 #### Resources